Field Trip Days

 All of the Adler’s exhibitions (including Planet Explorers which is great for preschool–3rd grade) and world-class collections are included with your admission—free for Illinois schools or included with Museum Entry.
 All other experiences are hands-on, educator-guided, and available to school groups on a first-come, first-served drop-in basis.

 Our sky shows can be added to any field trip for an additional rate.
 All shows are 30 minutes in length and take place in one of our domed theaters.
-Trailers for all of our sky shows can be found here so you can choose the best show for your group.
+Trailers for our sky shows can be found here, and information on the newly available sky show Big Astronomy can be found here so you can choose the best show for your group.
 We recommend the following shows per grade level:

 Request tickets when submitting your school group reservation request.

 Full payment is due two weeks before your visit.
 No deposit is required at the time of booking.
 Payment can be made either by check or credit card.
-We do not accept purchase orders.
+We accept CPS Purchase Orders.

 Illinois School Student (K–12)